CascadingCascade/CascadingCascade/Me and My Gender.md

 It doesn't help that I also, by a staggering coincidence, also (professionally diagnosed as) autistic.
 (Bad things does happen in pairs, does they not?)
 For example, I simply can't talk to strangers in real life and it's hard even when talking to what little friends I do have, my mouth simply seize up and refuse to move, whatever words that do came out are scrambled and stammering.
-I feel a lot of weird and repetitive compulsions every day, as well as various usual sensations.
+I feel a lot of weird and repetitive compulsions every day, as well as various unusual sensations.
 I also often accidently insult people IRL because I can't think about every word for hours like I am doing right now in a real time conversation.
 Well, there are some perks too though, such an excellent memory (I would say _too_ excellent, there are countless things I would rather forget, but they cling to my mind relentlessly).